 You would be surprised at how much of a difference this will make.
 Buyers walking around your home want to see what their new views will be…make those windows sparkle.

 5. Clean, Clean, Clean

 This is the time to put in some serious elbow grease…or even hire out some help.
 People love a clean house.
-Clean your cabinet fronts, appliances, dust your ceiling fans, light fixtures and mantle, clean your baseboards and definitely clean your bathroom.
+Clean your cabinet fronts, and appliances, dust your ceiling fans, light fixtures, and mantle, clean your baseboards, and definitely clean your bathroom.
 Scrub that tile and polish up those hardwood floors.
 Consider hiring a service to stop by and help you stay on top of the cleaning…this will be important when you are showing your house.

 6. Steam Clean Carpets